JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

   }
 ```
 Terraform does not automatically identify the provisioner utility by running **terraform plan**.
 To effect the
-the chnages, we will run terraform apply --replace <name of the instance>:
+the changes, we will run terraform apply --replace <name of the instance>:
 ```
 terraform apply -replace aws_instance.Dev_Node
 ```